kayoyin/Prodigy/README.md

 If the user is experiencing any trouble playing the midi file on their machine, [this website](https://www.onlineconverter.com/midi-to-mp3) can be used to convert to mp3.

-Below is further explination on how the translating scripts work.
+Below is further explanation on how the translating scripts work.

 Explanation on steps taken by translatescript:
 - We are here making the executables first